London Calling (film): Casting

 In December 2023, it was announced that Duhamel was reuniting with Ungar after the success of Bandit, and that he would be joined by a cast that included Gillen, Taylor, and Hoffman.
 Arnold Vosloo and Neil Sandilands joined the ensemble shortly after.

 Filming

 Filming took place in Cape Town, between December 2023 and January 2024.

 Due to the 2023 SAG-AFTRA strike, filming was delayed and had to take place over the Christmas holiday.

 While speaking with Extra, Josh Duhamel revealed that he almost missed the birth of his son due to the schedule, but was able to get back just in time.

 Release

-The film was screened in the Industry Selects program at the 2024 Toronto International Film Festival on September 7, 2024.
+London Calling was screened in the Industry Selects program at the 2024 Toronto International Film Festival on September 7, 2024.
 It was released theatrically by Quiver Distribution on September 19, 2025.